February special! Get $50.00 off your Comprehensive Home Inspection!***

 Even though E&O insurance isn’t required for Florida home inspectors, it is the edge to give you peace of mind.

-We carry more than three times the required general liability coverage and have E&O insurance to protect ourself and you.
+We carry more than three times the required general liability coverage and have E&O insurance to protect ourselves and you.

 When buying or selling a home, it’s important to trust the experts that are going to work with you, your home inspector is one of these trusted advisers.

 We hope We have provided answers you may need to make the best decision for you and your families’ health and safety.

 We welcome any additional questions you may have.